tsbmediaventure/ConsCent-docs/docs/README.md

 NEVER expose your API_SECRET.
 Do NOT use it in the frontend-side of your website.

+If you are only interested in receiving donations from users, you can read about [accepting donations here](donations.md)

 _Please note that this is the developer documentation, for information on making requests to ConsCent APIs, please consult the [API documentation](https://tsbmediaventure.github.io/developer-docs/)_

 ### Table of Contents